 ■ Prepare a business plan and weigh up the feasibility

 ■ Arm yourself with knowledge and expertise

-Be sure to ask the right questions while you are evaluating the opportunity!
+Be sure to ask the right questions.
 These include:

 ■ Is becoming a franchisee for me?

 ■ Can I be a part of this business?

 ■ Will I fit in as a franchisee?

 ■ Am I …

 – Able to comply with the franchise rules?

 – Motivated by monetary reward?